add2cal/add-to-calendar-button/README.md

 ### Option 1: Simple

 1. Simply **download** the code from GitHub **or clone** the git repository.
-2. Copy the css (atcb.min.css) and js (atcb.min.js) files from the assets folders into your project (the **.min.** files are required, but it is recommended to also copy the raw and map files).
+2. Copy the css (atcb.min.css) and js (atcb.min.js) files from the assets (not the "npm_dist"!) folders into your project (the **.min.** files are required, but it is recommended to also copy the raw and map files).
 3. Include those files in your project.
-As usual, the css goes into the <head> (`<link rel="stylesheet" href="./assets/css/atcb.min.css">`), the js into the <body> footer (`<script type="module" src="./assets/js/atcb.min.js"></script>`).
+As usual, the css goes into the <head> (`<link rel="stylesheet" href="./assets/css/atcb.min.css">`), the js into the <body> footer (`<script src="./assets/js/atcb.min.js" defer></script>`).
 You can also combine them with other files, if you want to.
-4. Mind that when using this in a Vanilla JS style, you need to either include `type="module"` within the script tag **or** remove the last line from the js file (*module.exports*), since this is only relevant for Option 2 and throws a console error otherwise.
-5. Create your button as can be seen in the "Configuration" section below.
+4. Create your button as can be seen in the "Configuration" section below.
-6. That is it.
+5. That is it.
 The script takes care of all the rest. :)

 ### Option 2: NodeJS

 1. Requires NodeJS and a project, which builds on it (e.g. React or Angular).
 2. Rund **`npm install add-to-calendar-button`**.
 3. Import the module into your project/component.
 For example with Angular/React: `import { atcb_init } from 'add-to-calendar-button';`.
-4. Init the js with `atcb_init();`.
+4. Init the js after the DOM has been loaded.
+To determine the right moment and execute, ...
+  1. with Angular, you would use `ngAfterViewInit()` with `atcb_init();`;
+  2. with React, you might want to include an event listener like `document.addEventListener('DOMContentLoaded', atcb_init, false);`.
 5. Include the css.
 For example with Angular or React, add the following to the global style.css: `@import 'add-to-calendar-button/assets/css/atcb.min'`;
 6. Create your button as can be seen in the "Configuration" section below.
 7. That is it.
 The script takes care of all the rest. :)